tejb96/resume-tune/README.md

 ]
 ```

-- Omit a section to exclude it (e.g. remove `"summary"` to drop the professional summary).
+- Omit a section to exclude it (e.g. omit `"summary"` to drop the professional summary).
 - Reorder entries to rearrange sections (e.g. put `"certifications"` before `"education"`).

 Omitting `summary` and/or `skills` also skips LLM generation for those fields.
 The character budget (`ai_output_max_chars`) applies only to included AI sections.
 If both are omitted, the app builds the resume from `background.md` only — no job description or LLM endpoint required.